When and where is EURO 2020 held?

 As well as the final (12 July) and both semi-finals (7 and 8 July), London hosts three group matches on 14, 19 and 23 June, plus one last-16 game on 27 June.

 The UEFA EURO 2020 host cities are: Amsterdam, Baku, Bilbao, Bucharest, Budapest, Copenhagen, Dublin, Glasgow, London, Munich, Rome and St Petersburg.

 When are EURO 2020 tickets on sale?

-The final tournament schedule has not yet been decided.
-EURO 2020 qualifying group stage fixtures finish in November 2019, with play-offs for the remaining four places of the European football competition in March 2020.
+The draw for the EURO 2020 qualifying group stage fixtures took place in November, with play-offs for the remaining four places of the European football competition in March.

 Are there hospitality packages available?

 You can experience the games in style and get a guaranteed ticket by choosing from a range of official hospitality packages.
 Experiences include fine-dining packages or your own private suite with premium seats.
 Enquire about the official hospitality packages.